greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/token-management-standard_1_1.md

 ---
-title: "GitLab Token Management Standard"
+title: GitLab Token Management Standard
-description: "This is the GitLab Token Management Standard.
-It defines approved GitLab token usage, and distribution for the purposes of providing authentication and authorization within various systems and subsystems used by GitLab."
+description: This is the GitLab Token Management Standard.
+It defines approved GitLab token usage, and distribution for the purposes of providing authentication and authorization within various systems and subsystems used by GitLab.
 controlled_document: true
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/token-management-standard_1_1/
+linkTitle: GitLab Token Management Standard
+type: docs
 ---

 ## Purpose